 Identification Of Peripheral Neuropathic Pain Sensory Phenotypes Based On Specific Combinations Of Symptoms Identified With The NPSI (Neuropathic Pain Symptom Inventory)

 One way to better personalized the treatment of peripheral neuropathic pain (PNP) would be to identify specific sensory phenotypes of patients responding to different classes of drugs.
-Recent results have suggested that quantitative sensory testing (QST) could be useful, but these psychopysical methods are expensive and time consuming.
-Here we tested whether sensory phenotyping could

 Leveraging Historical Data For High-dimensional Covariate-adaptive Randomization, A Machine Learning Approach.

-here is a continuous growth in data collected in clinical trials.
+There is a continuous growth in data collected in clinical trials.
 Many of those patient’s characteristics are potential confounding factors.
 Ideally, these factors should be accounted for in the randomization process to balance study arms and reduce the variability of the estimated treatment effect.